Houston – West Oaks phantom ‘walker’

 Houston’s West Oaks Mall has a classic ghost.
 He’s an apparition, and he appears very briefly during early morning hours.
-(He may appear at other times, but our researchers have seen him around dawn.)
+(He may appear at other times, but ghost hunters have seen him around dawn.)

 We sometimes call him the “West Oaks Phantom,” but we usually call him the “West Oaks Walker” because that’s all that he does: He walks.
 He doesn’t seem to get anywhere, but he walks at a normal pace.